pedronauck/micro-router/README.md

 ### route methods

-Each route is a single basic http method that you import from *micro-router* and has the same arguments:
+Each route is a single basic http method that you import from `microrouter` and has the same arguments:

 - `get(path, handler)`
 - `post(path, handler)`